mlej8/NomenclatureAutomatedTesting/README.md

 #### Layer 1: Base Layer (TestBase.java)
 This class is the parent class of all layers (PageLibrary and TestNG) in the Framework.
 All the classes in Page and Test Packages extend TestBase.java
 TestBase.java contains all the initialization steps i.e. the WebDriver, configurations (properties), implicit/explicit waits, pageLoadTimeOut, actions, maximize_window(), deleteAllCookies(), get(url), etc.
 This class define the common (repeated) properties/methods ONCE which will be used by all of your pages and your test classes.
-In fact,every class in the framework needs to set up a WebDriver, implicit/explicit wait, maximize_window(), get(url), etc.
+In fact, every class in the framework needs to set up a WebDriver, implicit/explicit wait, maximize_window(), get(url), etc.
 We use the concept of INHERITANCE to pass all those methods/properties from the BASE CLASS to all the CHILD CLASSES.
 The same WebDriver, waits, actions, properties file will be shared among all pages, tests and utilities (code reused at its full potential).